 Nicholas F. Galluccio, our President and Chief Executive Officer, is currently our sole executive officer.
-Individuals fulfilling other executive officer roles are provided to us pursuant to the Administrative Agreement between GAMCO and us.
+Individuals fulfilling other executive officer roles are provided to us pursuant to the Administrative Agreement between GAMCO and Teton.
 In addition, the individuals serving as portfolio managers for the Funds which are not sub-advised by Westwood Management Corporation provide investment management services as portfolio managers of Teton.
 Several of these individuals are dual employees of both GAMCO and Teton.
 Accordingly, they do not devote all of their time to Teton and may have a conflict regarding their employment with GAMCO.
 GAMCO will have the exclusive right to name the individuals providing services under this agreement.
 We are largely dependent on the individuals providing services pursuant to this agreement until we can identify and retain qualified individuals to serve as executive officers.
 While the agreement is effective, the individuals providing services under this agreement have other responsibilities at GAMCO.
-These responsibilities can result in the inability of these individuals to provide the attention to us that we think appropriate, or at all.
-In addition, GAMCO has the right to terminate this agreement on 30 days prior notice, and in any event this agreement terminates on March 31, 2016.
-There can be no assurance that by such termination date we will have identified or retained a sufficient number of individuals to serve as management on terms acceptable to us, or at all.
+These responsibilities can result in the inability of these individuals to provide the attention to us that we think appropriate.
+In addition, GAMCO has the right to terminate this agreement will be automatically extended for successive one-year periods, provided that any or all of the services may be terminated by either party at any time and for any reason on not less than 30 days prior written notice to the other party.
+There can be no assurance that by such termination date we will have identified or retained a sufficient number of individuals to serve as management on terms acceptable to Teton.